Kaguya-sama: Love Is War: Live-action film

-The live-action film adaptation premiered in Japan on September 6, 2019.
+The live-action film adaptation premiered on September 6, 2019.
 Sho Hirano was announced for the role of Miyuki Shirogane, and Kanna Hashimoto was announced for the role of Kaguya Shinomiya.
 Hayato Kawai directed the film, Yūichi Tokunaga wrote the screenplay, and principal photography was conducted in March to April 2019.

 A sequel, Kaguya-sama Final: Love Is War was announced on January 6, 2021.
 It premiered in Japanese cinemas on August 20, 2021.
-Hirano, Hashimoto, Nana Asakawa, and Hayato Sano, actors of Kaguya Shinomiya, Miyuki Shirogane, Chika Fujiwara and Yu Ishigami respectively, returned to reprise their roles.
+Hirano, Hashimoto, Nana Asakawa, and Hayato Sano, actors of Kaguya Shinomiya, Miyuki Shirogane, Chika Fujiwara, and Yu Ishigami respectively, returned to reprise their roles.